-- 1 ETT SpA, Genoa, Italy - Mercator Ocean International, Toulouse, France - Physical & Biological Sciences Division, Ocean Sciences Department Institute of Marine Sciences, Institute of Marine Sciences, University of California Santa Cruz, Santa Cruz, California, USA
+1 ETT SpA, Genoa, Italy

+5 2 Mercator Ocean International, Toulouse, France

+3Physical & Biological Sciences Division, Ocean Sciences Department Institute of Marine Sciences, Institute of Marine Sciences, University of California Santa Cruz, Santa Cruz, California, USA

-Correspondence to: Antonio Novellino (antonio.novellino@dedagroup.it)
+Correspondence to: Antonio Novellino (antonio.novellino@grupposcai.it)

 Abstract.
-Observations are a fundamental component of ocean predictions: they are critical not only for monitoring the state, of the ocean but also for improving forecasting systems and validating model outputs.
-In this context, it is essential to effectively access, manage, and integrate such information into the ocean value chain.
-Data providers play a pivotal role in collecting, processing, and analysing these observations, delivering comprehensive datasets that support informed decision, making and enable forecasters to enhance ocean models.
-This paper discusses several examples of data services, including the Copernicus Marine In-Situ Thematic Assembly Centre (Copernicus Marine INS TAC), the European Marine Observation and Data Network (EMODnet), and SeaDataNet, all of which are recognized as key players in the monitoring and management of marine resources.
-Additionally, the paper provides an outlook on future directions for ocean data integration, emphasizing the opportunities offered by the standardization of data dissemination protocols and the role of cost-effective, citizen-based data collection.
+Observations are a fundamental element in ocean predictions: they are crucial not only for monitoring the ocean state, but also for improving the forecasting systems and validating the model outputs.
+In this framework, it is essential to adequately access, manage, and integrate such information in the ocean value chain.
+Data providers are in charge of collecting, processing and analyzing these observations, delivering comprehensive datasets that can be used for informed decision making

+15 and by forecasters to improve ocean models.
+In this paper, several examples of data services are discussed - ranging from the Copernicus Marine In-Situ Thematic Assembly Center to European Marine Observation and Data network (EMODnet) to SeaDataNet - recognized as key players in the framework of monitoring and management of the marine resource.
+The paper offers an outlook on future directions in ocean data integration, particularly on the opportunities offered by the standardization of protocols for data dissemination and the role of cost-effective and citizen-based data collection.

-1 Introduction
+20 1 Introduction

-The importance of ocean observation in met-ocean forecasting is emphasized, as it provides crucial data for understanding oceanic behaviour and coastal areas.
+The importance of ocean observation in met-ocean forecasting is emphasized, as it provides crucial data for understanding oceanic behavior and coastal areas.
 The integration of parameters like temperature, salinity, currents, and atmospheric conditions enhances model accuracy, crucial for effective management of human impacts and resource exploitation.
-The complex ocean data collection framework involves numerous in situ platforms (Figure 1), remote sensors, and types of data, necessitating the provision of multidisciplinary, aggregated datasets (Belbéoch et al., 2022).
+The complex ocean data collection framework involves numerous in situ platforms, remote sensors, and types of data, necessitating

+25 the provision of multidisciplinary, aggregated datasets (Belbéoch et al., 2022).